TouK/nussknacker/README.md

 While we don't provide out-of-the-box support as it would complicate the build process, there is separate [repo](https://github.com/TouK/nussknacker-flink-compatibility) with detailed instructions how to run Nussknacker with some of the older versions.

+As for now, Flink does not support scala 2.12 (see [FLINK-13414](https://issues.apache.org/jira/browse/FLINK-13414) issue), so to use Nussknacker build with scala 2.13 some [tweaks](https://github.com/TouK/nussknacker/blob/staging/engine/flink/management/src/it/scala/pl/touk/nussknacker/engine/management/DockerTest.scala#L60) in Flink installations are required.

 ## Related projects